Measuring Academic Growth

 Presentation of Results

-In this report, we present the effect size for the variables of interest in terms of standard deviations.
+In this project, we present the effect size for the variables of interest in terms of standard deviations.
 The base measures for these outcomes are referred to in statistics as z-scores.
 A z-score of 0 indicates the student’s achievement is average for his or her grade.
 Positive values represent higher performance while negative values represent lower performance.
 Likewise, a positive effect size value means a student or group of students has improved relative to the students in the state taking the same exam.
 This remains true regardless of the absolute level of achievement for those students.
 As with the z-scores, a negative effect size means the students have on average lost ground compared to their peers.

 It is important to remember that a school can have a positive effect size for its students (students are improving) but still have below-average achievement.
 Students with consistently positive effect sizes will eventually close the achievement gap if given enough time; however, such growth might take longer to close a particular gap than students spend in school.